mathieul/ricordami/README.md

 interface to build Ruby objects that can be validated, persisted and queried in a Redis data structure server.

+<div style="color: red">NOTE: This gem is in active development and is
+not ready for use yet.</div>

 ## What Does It Look Like? ##